Father Refuses To Pay for Pizza Party and Teacher Snaps Back. Who’s Wrong?

 A father, we’ll call him John, recently shared his story of refusing to send money to the class for his child’s pizza party and the teacher’s reaction to the refusal.
+This is not about John being stingy with money.

 A Sad Situation

 John explained that his child’s class was having a pizza party, and the teacher had been requesting $5 from the parents for the last week to help pay for it.
 John’s daughter suffers from disordered eating due to mental health issues and is currently in therapy.
-She doesn’t like pizza but will eat breadsticks sometimes, but only a specific kind from a specific restaurant.
+She doesn’t like pizza but will eat breadsticks sometimes, but only a specific kind from a particular restaurant.

 The teacher is not ordering from that restaurant, and John said he would not have asked the teacher to have them make it the exact way his daughter likes it.
 John added that his daughter is lactose intolerant and couldn’t eat the pizza anyway.
 In an email, John explained this to the teacher, saying he would not contribute to the pizza fund because his child would not eat it.